tanfwong/rfsoc_notes/_sources/ch3/model.md

   - *Simultaneous access*: In a PIPO, since the producer accesses one buffer and the consumer accesses the other at any time, they can simultaneously access the PIPO.
-However, since there is only a single buffer in a FIFO, each element in the FIFO can either be read or written at a time.
+However, since there is only a single buffer in a FIFO, each element in the FIFO can only be either read or written at a time.
 Thus, using a PIPO may increase the throughput.
   - *Deadlock*: The use of FIFOs of insufficient depth in a data flow graph may cause a deadlock (see the discussions in {numref}`sec:deadlock`).
 The use of PIPOs, on the other hand,